-- plan to take Physics 380 or Engineering 208 or 308.
-Laboratory.
-Also listed as Physics 285.
-Prerequisite: Mathematics 132 or 161.
-Mr. J. Van Zytveld. - 335 Numerical Analysis.
+335 Numerical Analysis.
 S. Analysis of errors in numerical methods, real roots of equations, approximations using polynomials, calculus of finite differences, numerical methods for differentiation and integration, applications to differential equations, applications to matrix algebra, inversion of matrices, characteristic values.
 Also listed as Mathematics 335.
 Prerequisites: a programming course and Mathematics 255 or permission of instructor.
+Staff.

-Staff. - 370 Language Structures and Compiler Design.
+370 Language Structures and Compiler Design.
 S. An introduction to the basic constructs of modern programming languages and to the techniques for implementing these in the machine language of a typical computer.
 Topics include grammatical structure, syntax, semantics, parsing, storage allocation, error detection, and object code generation.
 Prerequisites: 243 and 252.
+Mr. L. Nyhoff.

-Staff. - 385 Introduction to Microprocessors.
-An introduction to microprocessors, including the following topics: technology of microprocessor development, microprocessor architecture, programming, systems design, interfacing, and peripherals.
+385 Introduction to Microprocessors.
+S. An introduction to microprocessors, including the following topics: technology of microprocessor development, microprocessor architecture, programming, systems design, interfacing, and peripherals.
 Laboratory.
 Also listed as Physics 385.
 Prerequisite: 285 or its equivalent and programming experience.
+Mr. D. Van Baak.

-Staff. - 390 Independent Study.
-F, I, S. Staff. - 392 Perspectives on Computing.
+392 Perspectives on Computing.
 S, half course.
 A senior-level seminar course.
-Discussion of topics in computer science not considered in other courses.
+Discussion of topics in computer science not considered in othercourses.
 Special emphasis on computer applications, social implications, ethical and legal issues, future social impact.
 Prerequisite: senior status in computer science program of concentration.
 Staff.

 511 Computing and Computer Science for Teachers.
 This course includes a discussion of computer organization and operation and the applications of computing to science and mathematics.
 Some of the topics to be considered are: nondecimal numeration systems, especially binary, octal, and hexadecimal; digital representation of data; Boolean algebra and its application to design of arithmetic units; machine language and assembly language programming; computer system software.
-This will provide a basis for an introduction to computer programming using the BASIC language, including flow-charting and development of algorithms.
+This will provide a basis for an introduction to computer programming using the BASIC language, including flowcharting and development of algorithms.
 Programs will be written for solving problems in areas such as number theory, matrix algebra, and numerical calculus.
-Special attention will be given to applications in secondary education.
-Prerequisite: some knowledge of calculus and linear algebra.
+Special attention will be given to applications in seceducation.
+Prerequisite: some ondary knowledge of calculus and linear algebra.
 Staff.